 Overall, having a low DSO for small to medium-sized businesses generally carries considerable benefits.
 Fast credit collectability decreases problems related to paying operational expenses, and a company has more cash on hand for other purposes.

 It is beneficial to look at this measurement and its change over time.
 If this number increases, a business may need to tweak its accounts receivable or overall business processes.

 It might be a good time to invest in accounting software that does online and automatic invoicing.
 These features can shorten the delay in payment.
-Additionally, software like FINSYNC’s complete solution can track payment status, send automated payment reminders, and customize invoices with payment terms included.
+Additionally, platforms like FINSYNC can track payment status, send automated payment reminders, and customize invoices with payment terms included.

 Another option would be to include more payment options like ACH and online payment alternatives to get paid faster.
 Additionally, it may be practical for online users to store their credit card information to streamline their payment process.

 If customers are repeatedly late or unable to pay, it is time to question the effectiveness of the credit review process when enrolling new buyers.
 Get your sales team on board and determine potential red flags that can occur during the onboarding of new clients.